Odysseus24/neolatin-chatbot-api/README.md

    - If no relevant info → "There is no information about your question in my handbooks.
 [Various continuations]..."
 4. **Model Fallback**: Automatically tries alternative models if the primary one fails
 5. **Chat Memory**: Maintains conversation history for contextual responses

+## 🔒 Security Notes

+- **API Keys**: Never commit API keys to version control.
+Use the `.env.example` template.
+- **Public Deployment**: If deploying publicly, consider implementing:
+  - Rate limiting to prevent API abuse
+  - User authentication
+  - API key rotation
+  - Usage monitoring and alerts
+- **Cost Management**: Google Gemini API has usage-based pricing.
+Monitor your usage in the [Google Cloud Console](https://console.cloud.google.com/).

+## 🚀 Deployment Options

+For public deployment, consider these approaches:

+1. **Personal Use**: Keep API keys in environment variables on your server
+2. **Multi-User**: Implement user authentication and let users provide their own API keys
+3. **SaaS Model**: Use server-side API keys with usage limits and billing
+4. **Local-Only**: Distribute as a local application where users setup their own keys